rawhat/glisten/README.md

 [![Package Version](https://img.shields.io/hexpm/v/glisten)](https://hex.pm/packages/glisten)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/glisten/)

-A TCP server library.
+A Gleam TCP server library.
 Built on top of `gleam_otp`, it provides a supervisor over a pool of socket acceptors.
 Each acceptor will block on `accept` until a connection is opened.
 The acceptor will then spawn a handler process and then block again on `accept`.

 Here is a simple example that will echo received messages: